KeremAR/DevOps-Cheat/Linux/linux-notes-readme.md

 - **Interface to Kernel Data**: Provides a mechanism for interacting with kernel data structures

 The **/proc filesystem** is a virtual filesystem that provides an interface to kernel data structures.
 Files in /proc do not exist on disk; they are virtual and generated dynamically when accessed, providing a real-time snapshot of the system's state.

+### Linux File System and Key Directories

+* `/bin` → Contains essential system commands and binaries required for booting and system recovery.
+* `/var` → Stores variable data such as log files, mail spools, and temporary files.
+* `/dev` → Contains device files representing hardware devices and peripherals connected to the system.
+* `/mnt` and `/media` → Used for mounted devices; `/mnt` is traditionally for manually mounted filesystems, while `/media` is often used for automatically mounted removable media.
+* `/opt` → Used for optional or third-party software packages installed manually or outside the standard package management system.
+* `/tmp` → Temporary files that are typically deleted upon system reboot.
+* `/etc` → Contains system-wide configuration files and scripts for various programs and services.
+* `/home` → Contains user home directories.
+* `/root` → The home directory for the root user.
+* `/usr` → Contains user programs, libraries, and documentation.
+* `/lib` → Contains essential shared libraries needed by system programs.
+* `/sbin` → Contains system binaries used for system administration tasks.

+### Disk and Device Naming

+* `/dev/sda` and `/dev/vda` → Represent disk devices:
+  * `sda` refers to SATA, SCSI, or USB disk devices
+  * `vda` refers to virtual disks in virtual machines
+* `/dev/sda1, sda2, sda3...` → Represents partitions (or volumes) on the disk.
+* Modern systems may also use `/dev/nvme0n1` for NVMe SSDs.

+### Linux Case Sensitivity

+* Linux file names and commands are **case-sensitive**.
+For example: `Test.txt` is not the same as `test.txt`.
+* This applies to commands, filenames, directory names, and variables.

 ## LVM (Logical Volume Manager)